Battle of Surabaya (1677): Forces and terrain

 Speelman had around 1,500 men under his command, including about 400 VOC troops from Jepara; the remainder had sailed with him from Batavia.
 The force from Batavia included 600 sailors, 310 European soldiers, and four "companies" (each about 50 strong) of Ambonese, Malays, Balinese and Mardijkers.

 Surabaya was defended by fortifications, artillery and a "substantial" number of men.
 The defenders had at least 120 cannons.
 Trunajaya's forces were technologically on par with those of the VOC, since VOC technical innovations had been quickly adopted in Java.
 Two rivers, the Kali Mas and Kali Pegirian, flowed through the city into the Madura Strait in the north.
-Trunajaya established his court in an old royal citadel (around the location of today's East Java Governor's office) and diverted the Kali Mas to form a moat around it.
+Trunajaya had established his court in an old royal citadel (around the location of today's East Java Governor's office) and diverted the Kali Mas to form a moat around it.
 However, during the battle, the moat was dry because of the dry season during the east monsoon.
-Trunajaya established his main line of defence along the river north of the citadel, building elevated fortifications and palisade barriers, and emplacing two artillery batteries.
+Trunajaya had established his main line of defence along the river north of the citadel, building elevated fortifications and palisade barriers, and emplacing two artillery batteries.
 The more easterly Kali Pegirian flowed through Ampel, a district of Surabaya containing the grave of Sunan Ngampel-Denta, one of the Wali Songo.
 In contrast to the western sector, this sector (Trunajaya's right flank) was lightly defended; only palisade barriers were built across the river.
-The distance from the coast to Trunajaya's main defenses, around 4.5 km, mostly consisted of marshy ground covered with scrub, and were underwater at high tide.
+The distance from the coast to Trunajaya's main defenses, around 4.5 km, mostly consisted of marshy ground covered with scrub, and was underwater at high tide.